 Several industries are pioneering technologies that will change the way genomics is impacting on medicine.
 As the market grows and public health services explore new possibilities, the role of citizens is also changing.

 Thanks to 3D printing, biomedical devices and consumables can be custom-made, tailored to the needs of a single patient.
 Products can be developed on the spot, fostering bottom-up approaches in which patients have an unprecedented key role.

-The aim of SMART-map (RoadMAPs to Societal Mobilisation for the Advancement of Responsible Industrial Technologies) is to define and implement concrete roadmaps (SMART-maps) for the responsible development of technologies and services in three key time-changing fields.
+The aim of SMART-map (RoadMAPs to Societal Mobilisation for the Advancement of Responsible Industrial Technologies) was to define and implement concrete roadmaps (SMART Maps) for the responsible development of technologies and services in three key time-changing fields.
 It builds on the Responsible Research and Innovation (RRI) approach promoted by the European Commission.
 This approach asks innovators to take into account potential implications and societal expectations in their work, and to adapt their business process accordingly.

-The project will reach its ambitious goals by developing a new format for open and collaborative dialogues between industry and societal actors (Industrial Dialogues) which will allow the co-design of the roadmaps.
-Based on the Societal Challenges of Horizon2020, SMART-map will address the areas of precision medicine, 3D printing in the biomedical field, and synthetic biology.
+The project aimed to reach its ambitious goals by developing a new format for open and collaborative dialogues between industry and societal actors (Industrial Dialogues) which allowed the co-design of the roadmaps.
+Based on the Societal Challenges of Horizon2020, SMART-map addressed the areas of precision medicine, 3D printing in the biomedical field, and synthetic biology.